Who Uses TOEIC? Corporate Score Requirements and 13 Workplace Contexts

 Taiwan's adoption is centered on the tech and manufacturing industries that drive the economy, plus aviation and hospitality:

-• Government and education: TOEIC is one of several accepted tests for civil service English screening.
+• Government and education: TOEIC is one of several accepted tests for civil service English screening; the Ministry of Examination publishes current accepted tests and band equivalencies.

 Southeast Asia